 - offset the differences between working shifts that are during peak and off-hours,

 - reduce competition at work, or

 California employers can have mandatory tip pooling arrangements among their employees without violating the state’s labor laws.6 However, employers cannot deduct hourly wages from their tipped employees based on the amount of gratuity that the worker has received – often known as a “tip credit.”7

 This state law provides greater protections for workers in California than those afforded by federal law, like the Fair Labor Standards Act (FLSA) or the U.S. Department of Labor (DOL).
-It ensures that service workers in California receive at least the state’s minimum wage.
-(As of 2022, California’s minimum wage is $14.00 an hour at companies with more than 25 employees, and $14.00 an hour at other companies.)
+It ensures that tipped workers such as servers in California receive at least the state’s minimum wage.
+As of 2023, California’s minimum wage is $15.50 an hour.

 How soon can staff take home their tips?

 When a customer leaves tips in cash, employees can receive them immediately.8